-By planning your meals in advance you can easily save at least $500 a month for a couple.
+By planning your meals, you can easily save at least $500 a month for a couple.
 And you can save much more if you have a bigger family.

 How to use a Meal Planner: Step-By-Step instructions for beginners

-1. Pick one: download your favorite meal planner template!
+1. Pick one: download your favorite free meal planner template!

 3. Let’s be real!
 Be realistic about how many meals you can prep every week.
 Look at your schedule: are you working late any day?
 Are you meeting friends for dinner?
 If so, cross off the days where you’ll be unable to meal plan.
-No point to buy extra groceries if you are not around!
+No point in buying extra groceries if you are not around!

 4. Start small!
-If you are just starting out don’t prep more than 2 meals per day.
+If you are just starting, don’t prep more than 2 meals per day.